ramakarl/Flightsim/README.md

 ## Flightsim:<br> A simple, single-body flight simulator
 ## [Rama Karl](http://ramakarl) (c) 2023.
 MIT License.

+The goal of this project is to support simulations with possibly hundreds of objects in flight, therefore the flight model must be robust and simple yet also realistic.
 This single-body flight model (SBFM) provides a simple and efficient way to simulate flight.
 The model here is able to simulate power, speed, gravity, wind, banking, stalls and takeoff/landings among other flight capabilities.
 This is achieved with a single-body model that simplifies many calculations.
 More realistic flight models typically require the independent simulation of a multiple-surface force model (MSFM) to consider each control surface, yet this increases code complexity and computation.
-The goal of this project was to simulate hundreds of objects in flight, therefore the flight model must be robust and simple yet also realistic.

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig09.jpg" width="600" />